 He is an entrancing talker, and his love for these saints inspires me to take a train north to Durham.
 At the great cathedral there, the iron forge of English Christianity, I place a candle atop Cuthbert’s cold tomb and pray a rosary.
 I ask his intercession for my grandparents and for a friend who I hope will come to the Catholic faith.
 I then try to pray before Bede, but his tomb is surrounded by felt banners and other strange impositions of the latter-day Anglicans, who have outdone their ancestors by compounding heresy and schism with appalling taste.

 I walk out of the gift shop with a copy of The Stripping of the Altars.
-Eamon Duffy wrote his impassioned account in the wake of the Second Vatican Council, which he experienced as an iconoclastic episode not unlike the Reformation.
+Eamon Duffy wrote his impassioned account in part out of personal experience of the Second Vatican Council, which he experienced as an iconoclastic episode not unlike the Reformation.
 Though he had greeted it with hope, the Council “triggered the dismantling of much of what had seemed immemorial and permanent in my own inner imaginative landscape”.
 As in Elizabeth’s time, “the externals of the Catholic Church were drastically altered and simplified”.
 England’s Catholics have more than one reformation to recover from.

 I go to Littlemore, the retreat outside Oxford where John Henry Newman found his way into the Church.
 There Sister Catherine Murphy, a fellow American, greets me and takes me on a tour.
 I kiss the writing desk on which Newman wrote so many of his great works, but which he never used again after it served as the altar for his first Communion.
 I then ride back to Oxford, to a party at Campion Hall.